N-dori/agwa/README.md

     🔴 Red – Needs Attention (pH outside the healthy range)

-This gives a quick, visual overview of the cabin's condition.
+This gives a quick, visual overview of the unit's condition.

 **Unit Radio Buttons**

 Clicking the radio button on a unit reveals a table of 20 plants within that tray.

 **My Enhancement**
 Each plant includes:

 A circle indicating the age of the crop - the more complete the circle, the older the crop.